01 – Greece becomes the 10th member of the Common Market.

 21 – Belize becomes independent.
 It is the last British colony on the continental mainland of America to do so.

 22 – 35 soldiers die during a NATO exercise in Turkey after a jet crashes into infantry.

 25 – Sandra Day O’Connor, 51, of Arizona – a proponent of the death penalty and abortion rights – becomes the first woman sworn in to the US Supreme Court.

-03 – Hunger strike in Belfast’s Maze prison is called off after ten inmates have starved themselves to death.
+03 – IRA hunger strike in Belfast’s Maze prison is called off after ten inmates have starved themselves to death.

 06 – President Anwar Sadat of Egypt is assassinated in Cairo by Muslim fundamentalist soldiers.
 He is succeeded by Hosni Mubarak on October 10.